 Rock Herb Markers

 Sketch the herbs of your choice on the rocks (after painting them black) using chalk.
 If that’s not really up your alley, simply print out pictures of the herbs online and decoupage them to the rocks instead.
 Either way, these make fantastic garden markers!
 Use them for a variety of crops.

 Now that you know how to paint rocks, you’ll want to see the video I promised!
-Learn how to paint rocks to look like a fairy garden in the video below.
+Make a rock fairy garden using these techniques.
 You’ll see how easy it is – just click PLAY in the video in this post.